go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 ## Git - Reflog settings (`git.reflog`)

 - `ENABLED`: **true** Set to true to enable Git to write changes to reflogs in each repo.
-- `EXPIRATION`: **90** Number of days reflog entries should live before they are opportunistically removed.
+- `EXPIRATION`: **90** Reflog entry lifetime, in days.
+Entries are removed opportunistically by Git.

 ## Git - Timeout settings (`git.timeout`)